Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

-In simpler terms, the microcanonical average is the mean value of the observable taken over all quantum states whose energies lie within a narrow interval centered around the energy $E$.
-This average is used to describe the behavior of the observable in equilibrium, assuming that the system is isolated and has a fixed energy.
-The microcanonical average was computed using a window centered on energy $E$, with 30 eigenstates to the right and left of this energy value.
-The window was shifted across the entire spectrum in increments of 1 state.
+In simpler terms, the microcanonical average corresponds to the mean value of a quantum observable, evaluated over all Hamiltonian eigenstates whose eigenenergies fall within a narrow interval centered around a reference energy E. This statistical average serves to characterize the behavior of the observable at equilibrium, under the assumption that the system is isolated and possesses a fixed total energy.
+In our analysis, the microcanonical average was computed using a spectral window centered at energy $E$, including the 30 nearest eigenstates above and below this reference energy.
+The window was systematically shifted across the spectrum in single-state increments to capture equilibrium behavior throughout the system.
+In what follows, equilibrium values of observables were obtained for $t = 10^4$, and these results have been averaged over $40$ independent disorder realizations of the model.